 The major concerns for chemotherapy as well as targeted therapy were the potential drawbacks of reduced remnant growth and increased operative complications.
-Kremer et al[54] retrospectively compared 11 ALPPS patients who received preoperative chemotherapy with 8 controls.
+Kremer et al[54] retrospectively compared eleven ALPPS patients who received preoperative chemotherapy with eight controls.
 It was observed that chemotherapy impaired remnant hypertrophy (FLR hypertrophy 59+/-22% vs 98+/-35%, P = 0.027).
 There seemed to be no impact on operative morbidity and mortality.
 A safe time interval between chemotherapy and surgery has not been proposed.
 Experience from conventional hepatectomy showed that an interval shorter than 4 wk was associated with more surgical complications (11% vs 5.5/2.6% for 5-8/9-12 wk, P = 0.009)[55].
 It is reasonable to wait for more than 4 wk for a more demanding ALPPS.
-While neoadjuvant chemotherapy selects patients with favourable tumour biology, the surgeon must be aware of its potential effects on ALPPS.
+While neoadjuvant chemotherapy selects patients with favorable tumor biology, the surgeon must be aware of its potential effects on ALPPS.

-Disease factor - hilar cholangiocarcinoma: Hilar cholangiocarcinoma necessitates extensive parenchymal and biliary resection for tumour clearance.
-Not uncommonly resection is hindered by inadequate FLR.
-Limited numbers of ALPPS has been performed for Klatskin tumour, with much debate elicited for its safety.
-Patients with Klatskin tumour suffered from cholestasis and recurrent biliary sepsis, both contributing to impaired hepatic regeneration[56] and increased septic complications[36].
-Furthermore, tumour infiltration renders hilar dissection challenging.
+Disease factor hilar cholangiocarcinoma: Hilar cholangiocarcinoma necessitates extensive parenchymal and biliary resection for tumor clearance.
+Not uncommonly, resection is hindered by inadequate FLR.
+Limited numbers of ALPPS has been performed for Klatskin tumor with much debate elicited for its safety.
+Patients with Klatskin tumor suffered from cholestasis and recurrent biliary sepsis both contributing to impaired hepatic regeneration[56] and increased septic complications[36].
+Furthermore, tumor infiltration renders hilar dissection challenging.
 In fact, technical complexity in ALPPS has been closely associated with morbidity and mortality[57].
-From registry data we learnt that prolonged stage I operating time (more than 300 min) (OR = 4.42, P = 0.004) and blood transfusion (OR = 5.26, P = 0.001) were independent risk factors for severe complications[3].
-When ALPPS was performed for Klatskin tumour, 90-d mortality was reported as an exceedingly high 48%[38].
+From registry data we learned that prolonged stage I operating time (more than 300 min) (OR = 4.42, P = 0.004) and blood transfusion (OR = 5.26, P = 0.001) were independent risk factors for severe complications[3].
+When ALPPS was performed for Klatskin tumor, 90-d mortality was reported as an exceedingly high 48%[38].
 In the study by Li et al[36], bile leak and PHLF occurred more frequently in patients operated for hilar cholangiocarcinoma.

 Oncological outcomes were also far from satisfactory.
-In a case-control study conducted by Olthof et al[38], the median OS of cholangiocarcinoma patients undergoing ALPPS was 6 mo, comparing unfavourably to matched controls with similar remnant volume and tumour status undergoing conventional hepatectomy (6 mo vs 27 mo, P = 0.06).
+In a case-control study conducted by Olthof et al[38], the median OS of cholangiocarcinoma patients undergoing ALPPS was 6 mo comparing unfavorably to matched controls with similar remnant volume and tumor status undergoing conventional hepatectomy (6 mo vs 27 mo, P = 0.06).
 After all, the operative techniques of ALPPS conflicts with the oncological principles of bile duct cancer surgery.
 In the early periods hilar dissection was performed with complete lymphadenectomy of the hepatoduodenal ligament to allow clear identification of portal structures[2,58,59].
-However, extensive portal dissection has been criticized for inducing segment 4 ischaemia and subsequent bile leaks[37].
+However, extensive portal dissection has been criticized for inducing segment IV ischemia and subsequent bile leaks[37].
 Shifting away from extensive hepatoduodenal ligament dissection, lymphatic clearance could have been jeopardized.
-Nonetheless, there is yet data in the literature to evaluate the adequacy of lymphatic clearance in ALPPS for bile duct cancers and further studies are warranted.
+Nonetheless, there is no data in the literature to evaluate the adequacy of lymphatic clearance in ALPPS for bile duct cancers, and further studies are warranted.